Gateway II: Homeworld: Reception

 Computer Gaming World's Paul C. Schuytema stated that although not directly based on Pohl's works, Gateway II: Homeworld "is a rich and fascinating story which maintains the proper feel of Pohl's original fiction ...
 I liken the experience to participating in a good, and very interesting, science fiction novel".
 He approved of the prose and parser as "feel[ing] like an extension of the old Infocom text-only adventures", and concluded that "this game will provide many nights of wondrous entertainment".
 Gateway II: Homeworld was reviewed in 1994 in Dragon #205 by Sandy Petersen in the "Eye of the Monitor" column.
 Petersen gave the game 2 out of 5 stars.

+James Trunzo reviewed Gateway II in White Wolf #39 (1994), giving it a final evaluation of "Very Good" and stated that "In the final analysis, Homeworld relies greatly on the strength of its challenging but fair puzzles.
+Homeworld is an excellent choice for those who enjoy thinking and not just using hand-eye coordination."